bitwarden/help/_articles/hosting/install-on-premise.md

     **SSL Certificate**

-    - bitwarden can generate a maintain renewal of a trusted SSL certificate for your domain for completely free provided by [Let's Encrypt](https://letsencrypt.org){:target="_blank"} and [Certbot](https://certbot.eff.org){:target="_blank"}.
+    - bitwarden can generate and maintain renewal of a trusted SSL certificate for your domain for completely free provided by [Let's Encrypt](https://letsencrypt.org){:target="_blank"} and [Certbot](https://certbot.eff.org){:target="_blank"}.
 Certificate renewal checks occur each time bitwarden is restarted.

     - If you already have your own SSL certificate you can place the following files in the `./bitwarden/ssl/your.domain.com` directory:
       - certificate.crt (required)